 Customs officers may do some or all of the following:

-- inspect mail and imported and exported goods for illegal items
+- inspect mail and goods for illegal items

 - patrol wharves and search ships and aircraft for prohibited and restricted goods

 - check passengers for prohibited and restricted goods

 - assess and collect taxes on goods coming into the country, and on alcohol and tobacco made in New Zealand